Joss-Hua/hello-word/RFP：Hosting Community Meetups.md

 # RFP: Hosting Community Meetups for the Promotion of Different Implementations

-**Name of Project:** Hosting Community Meetups for the Promotion of Different Implementations
+**Name of Project:** “Hosting Community Meetups for the Promotion of Different Implementations”

 **RFP Category:** `community`